 (A) used exclusively to facilitate the transition of homeless individuals and those at-risk of becoming homeless, to independent living within twenty-four (24) months; and

-(B) is owned by a Development Owner that includes a governmental entity or a qualified non-profit which provides temporary housing and supportive services to assist such individuals in, among other things, locating and retaining permanent housing.
+(B) is owned by a Development Owner that includes a governmental entity or a nonprofit which provides temporary housing and supportive services to assist such individuals in, among other things, locating and retaining permanent housing.
 The limited kitchen facilities in individual Units must be appropriately augmented by suitable, accessible shared or common kitchen facilities.

-(133) U.S. Department of Agriculture (“USDA”)--Texas Rural Development Office (“TRDO”) serving the State of Texas.
+(130) U.S. Department of Agriculture (“USDA”)--Texas Rural Development Office (“TRDO”) serving the State of Texas.